-We’re midway through one of the largest grossing holiday movie seasons ever, and, as we predicted four weeks ago, “Ender’s Game” and “Delivery Man” were not profitable, while “Thor: The Dark World” and “The Hunger Games: Catching Fire” were money makers.
+We’re midway through one of the largest grossing holiday movie seasons ever, and, as we predicted four weeks ago, “Ender’s Game” was not profitable and “Delivery Man” was less than profitable, while “Thor: The Dark World” and “The Hunger Games: Catching Fire” were money makers.

 The prediction was based on an Adobe Digital Index analysis of nearly 100 million mentions of recent movie names on eight social media networks (Twitter, Facebook, YouTube, Blogger, WordPress, Google+, Reddit, and Tumblr), which found that the amount of conversation—sometimes referred to as “social buzz”—is a spot-on predictor of movie profitability.

 With more than 1 million mentions already in December, “Anchorman 2: The Legend Continues” and “The Hobbit: The Desolation of Smaug” are the next winter cinema stars, according to the social buzz.
 Since we have seen high levels of mentions turn into movie profitability in the past, we fully expect these films to generate revenue above the cost of production and to stand out among the season’s blockbusters.

 Social mentions for “Jack Ryan: Shadow Recruit”–originally slotted for December release, but pushed to January—are limited, at best, in number.
 Another film that looks as if it might not blow the doors off of the popcorn stand, based on social buzz, is “47 Ronin”; this one might not be profitable at all.

 Movie Tix To Go